lamhq/tech-notes/pages/data-engineering/numpy/copy.md

 # [42  2  3  4  5]
 ```

-## Check if Array Owns it's Data

-Every NumPy array has the attribute `base` that returns `None` if the array owns the data.
+To check if an array owns it's data, use the attribute `base` that returns `None` if the array owns the data.

 ```py
 import numpy as np